 13. Olive Oil

-Peaches are rich in Vitamin A, dietary fibre, niacin and a great source of Vitamin C. You can puree peaches and serve it in the form of milkshakes and smoothies after six months.
+Peaches are rich in Vitamin A, dietary fibre, niacin and a great source of Vitamin C. You can puree peaches and serve in the form of milkshakes and smoothies.

-Another important ingredient in Indian food, ghee is considered as one of the best food to increase weight and also aid digestion.
-It is recommended to feed babies with about 1 teaspoon of ghee in their food every day.
+Another important ingredient in Indian food, ghee is considered as one of the best foods to increase weight and also aid digestion.
+It is recommended to feed babies about one teaspoon of ghee in their food every day.
 Start with a few drops at first and gradually increase it.
-Home-made ghee is the best and tries to use it while cooking curries and other recipes for your toddler.
+Home-made ghee is the best, so try to use it while cooking curries and other recipes for your toddler.

 A great source of dietary fibre, Vitamin C, Vitamin B6 and iron, a pear can be had in the form of puree.
-Make a puree of apple and pear for your 3 months old and top it with some cinnamon powder for an additional flavour.
+Make a puree of apple and pear for your 3-month-old baby and top it with some cinnamon powder for additional flavour.